haseeb-heaven/langchain-coder/README.md

 You need Google Vertex **Service Account Credentials** to use LangChain Coder AI.
 To get your credentials, follow these steps:

-### Credentials for Google Vertex AI Service account and download JSON file
+### Credentials for Google Vertex AI Service account

 1. Go to the [Google Cloud Platform Console](https://console.cloud.google.com/).
 2. Click the **Menu** button (three horizontal lines) in the top left corner of the page.